For some faults, the tuned circuit contractor can be configured to open on a fault condition, specifically for tuned

-The V1k output filter can be used on most commercial and industrial applications were the motor is located at an extended distance from the VFD.
-Typical applications include HVAC fans, pumps, conveyors, drilling applications, and other drive applications where the motor is located from 100 to 3,000 ft from the drive.
+The V1K output filter can be used on most commercial and industrial applications were the motor is located at an extended distance from the VFD.
+Typical applications include HVAC fans, pumps, conveyors, drilling applications, and other drive applications where the motor is located from 100 to 1,000 ft from the drive.

 In most applications this is not a critical question.
 When an application does arise where the ambient temperature can be excessively low, we suggest the filter be exposed to a temperature of no lower than minus 15 degrees Fahrenheit unless special provisions are made.
 In some cases devices such as space heaters may be required when the device is not in operation.
 This follows true to most electronic equipment incorporating capacitors and other extreme-temperature sensitive components.

 Like most electrical equipment, all testing and rating data has been established having an ambient temperature of 40 degrees Celsius.
 Operating the filter in an ambient temperature above this should only be practiced when conferring with TCI Technical support to ensure the service life of the filter and the integrity of the filter performance is not in jeopardy.

 The standard V1k product is promoted for use on standard drive applications out to 1,000 feet of lead cable when setting up the system with a given set of drive and wiring parameters.
-Specific applications can reach 3,000 feet (consult factory for applications above 1,500 feet).
+Specific applications can reach more than 1,000 feet (consult factory for these applications).

 Yes, communication options include Modbus RTU over RS485 and EtherNet/IP.
 The HGA now includes a large, 6”, 65k color HMI Operator Interface which allows users to quickly and easily set-up, monitor performance and remotely control the active filter for superior control and performance.

 The HGA filter’s programming can be changed to accommodate the adjustment in primary functions; however, this would become a custom filter.